JacobWashburn-USDA/MatchPlant/README.md

 1. Choose the appropriate branch for your task
 2. Follow the branch-specific installation instructions
-3. Refer to the branch README for detailed usage guidelines
+3. Refer to the module README for detailed usage guidelines

-## Usage

-[Usage instructions to be added]

-## Requirements

-- Python 3.8+
-- OpenDroneMap (ODM)
-- Additional requirements listed in branch-specific documentation

 ## Download Dataset